Department of the West: Organization

 The Department of the West was created in a reform of army organization nationwide on October 31, 1853, from a consolidation of the existing 6th Military District (headquartered at Jefferson Barracks, Missouri) and 7th Military District (Fort Smith, Arkansas) Departments.
 It reported directly to the headquarters of the Army in Washington, D.C.
 In the 1853 reorganization the Department of the Pacific was also created, from consolidation of the 10th (California) and 11th (Oregon) Departments.
 The Department of the West's headquarters continued at Jefferson Barracks in St. Louis, although it moved briefly to Fort Leavenworth, Kansas, during the Bleeding Kansas skirmishes.

 Civil War

 As the Southern states were seceding, just before the American Civil War began, the department was organized to include the country west of the Mississippi River and east of the Rocky Mountains, except for Texas, Utah Territory, and New Mexico Territory, including Missouri, Arkansas, Iowa, Minnesota, Kansas Territory (the state of Kansas after January 29, 1861), Nebraska Territory, Colorado Territory (after February 28, 1861), Dakota Territory (after March 2, 1861), Indian Territory (later the state of Oklahoma), and Louisiana west of the Mississippi River.
 On June 6, 1861, Missouri was transferred to the Department of the Ohio.

+C.S.A Department No. 2, also referred to as the Western Department, was formed to oversee military operations situated to the west of the Appalachian Mountains.
+This department was instrumental in the Confederate military strategy during the initial phase of the Civil War, particularly within the Western Theater.
+General Albert Sidney Johnston, a seasoned commander, led the department from its establishment.
+Subsequent to his passing, Major General Earl Van Dorn assumed command of the newly formed district, which encompassed Missouri, Arkansas, the Indian Territory, and northern Louisiana and General Braxton Bragg issued General Orders, No. 116, resuming his command of the Army of the Mississippi.